sexyglitterbug/gottafuckemall/README.md

 	* Sex battle (you battle another trainer, determine the winner by making your pokemon fuck)
 	* Team Threesome (you bring out two pokemon and fuck them)
 	* Safari Zone (watch pokemon in their natural habitat)
-	* Legendary encounter (a talking pokemon dominates you)
 	* First time (lose your virginity to a pokemon)
 	* Cold open (most scenarios start with everyone already horny.
 On this one you have to do the work to seduce the pokemon)
 	* Lab Notes (Prof. Cherry's first-person accounts of pokemon sexual research)